The-OpenROAD-Project/OpenROAD/docs/README.md

 # OpenROAD Documentation

-This repo houses code and raw files to build the on-line documentation (using Sphinx) and manual pages using (using Pandoc)
+This `docs/` hierarchy houses code and raw files to build the on-line documentation (using Sphinx) and manual pages using (using Pandoc)

 This on-line documentation is available at [https://openroad.readthedocs.io/en/latest/](https://openroad.readthedocs.io/en/latest/).